mohitmjjain101/mobiotics_code/README.md

-# mobiotics_code
+# Sample_code
- This Repo contain all the lambda and services for Mobiotics Task
+ This Repo contain all the lambda and services.

 #authentication_lambda contain Lambda funtion code for authentication